dwo-code/David-Wood/README.md

 - 👋 Hi, I’m @David-Wood
-- 👀 I’m interested in learning IOS app development + Web Development!
-- 🌱 I’m currently learning Swift + Html & CSS
-- 👀 Looking to build my knowledge and gain experience in programming!
+👀 Looking to build my knowledge and gain experience in programming!